Curtis-Aaron/cit325/02.2-anonymous-block/README.md

-The lab is designed to teach you how to write anonymous block PL/SQL programs that evaluate and correct where possible input parameters.
+This lab is designed to teach you how to write anonymous block PL/SQL programs that evaluate and correct where possible input parameters.
 It specifically achieves these objectives:
 <ul>
   <li>Learn how to create basic anonymous block PL/SQL programs.</li>
   <li>Learn how to assign substitution variables to an anonymous block PL/SQL program.</li>